tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

 * Kinesis Operations - Merging Shards (Decrease Throughput)
   * Decrease the Stream capacity and save costs
-  * Can e used to group two shards with low traffic
+  * Can be used to group two shards with low traffic
   * Old shards are closed and deleted based on data expiration
   * `[shard1][shard4][shard5][shard3] ---> Merging 1 and 4 ---> [shard6][shard5][shard3]`